Safety and security

 An evacuation and lock down plan is situated in the entrance area.
 We ask all parents, staff and children to familiarise themselves with the procedures.

 Fire, evacuation and lock down drills are practiced regularly and should you be present during a drill, please participate.
-Notification of an upcoming drill is placed on the My Family Lounge system so parents are informed and can discuss this with their child, if required.
 Regular evacuation procedures give the children an opportunity to become familiar with the routine and planned evacuation/lock down procedure.

 Firefighting equipment within the centre is checked and serviced as per Education Queensland guidelines and in conjunction with school maintenance schedules.